ForwardFinancing/forwardfinancing.github.io/_posts/2018-12-20-so-long-and-thanks.md

 before, diving deep into binary payload and digging out 10-times deep nested hashes for one Date object was not the most fun thing I had in mind.

-In the beginning I thought it was a one hour task, as the documents had methods that related to the LexisNexis and Experian date objects which I believed to correspond to what I needed.
+In the beginning I thought it was a one hour task, as the documents had methods that pulled dates from a background check vendor and a credit bureau which I believed to correspond to what I needed.
 However, I soon found out after that those were the dates of when the data was pulled, not the actual dates that I needed.
 Figuring out the specific document type that contained the data was a hassle, not to mention that I probably must have seen over a thousand nil values helplessly trying to dig for the proper